saraiovieira/saraiovieira/README.md

 I'm a Front-end Developer from Porto, Portugal.

 - 🌻 I like to learn new things, read (romance, crime and mystery), take walks in the nature and travel (my favorite trip was to Italy)
-- 🐹 I adopted 3 ginea pigs
+- 🐹 I adopted 3 guinea pigs
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/sara-vieira-frontend-developer/) and on [CodePen](https://codepen.io/saraiovieira)

 ## Skills